 The training table menu calorie count, which is established by the federal government, will be between 750 and 850 calories per meal.

 Establishing Tiger Nutrition training table aligns with the mission and vision of Broken Arrow Athletics.

 “Our mission is to build champions for life by creating an environment that inspires our students to achieve their highest potential academically, athletically, and personally,” Dunn said.
 “By offering such a research-based, nutritious meal two times a day, we are creating an environment that will lead to improved performance and an awareness of healthy life skills that will last forever.”

 The lunch time training table is just the beginning of this program.
-An evening meal program, which is free, will start shortly after Labor Day.
+A free evening meal program, is expected to begin after the approval of guidelines by the federal government.
 The after-practice nutritional initiative will be under the federal government’s Children and Adult Care Food program, which sets the guidelines for districts’ summer feeding programs.

 Through this program, which also is open to all students, athletes will be able to eat a healthy meal after practice.
 Plus it will provide boxed meals to athletes for road games.
 The evening meal will be served in the BAHS cafeteria from 4:30 p.m. to 6 p.m., Monday through Friday.

 “Our vision is to create the best interscholastic athletic experience in the country, and that takes being bold and taking everything to the next level,” Dunn said.
 “We are so grateful and thankful for Luanne and her amazing staff for making this a reality for our students.”